GF9 Review: Can It Increase Growth Hormone By 680%?

 GF9 is a dietary supplement which claims to increase growth hormone (GH) levels by up to 682%.
 Its manufacturer is a company called Novex Biotech that claims to have sold over 7 million bottles of GF9, and has Shaq as a sponsor.

-But is GF9 actually shown in medical studies to increase GH levels by 682%, or is this just a marketing claim?
+But is GF9 actually shown in research studies to increase GH levels by 682%?
 Does the product use research-backed ingredients?
-Does it have any questionable additive ingredients?
-And how do real users rate and describe its effects?
+Does it have any unhealthy additive ingredients?
+And is it better or worse than popular GH supplements like Nugenix GH Boost?

-In this article we’ll examine all of these questions and more as we analyze the clinical trial on GF9 to give our take on whether or not the supplement is likely to be effective for increasing GH levels, and share our concerns about the research firm behind the study.
+In this article we’ll answer all of these questions and more, as we analyze the clinical trial on GF9 to give our take on whether or not the supplement is likely to be effective for increasing GH levels, and share our concerns about the research firm behind the study.

 Is GF9 Proven to Work?